patters-match/z88/readme.txt

 OZvm is a Java application and needs the Java Runtime V1.4 Environment to run.
 Please refer to above sections for getting java installed.

-To get OZvm compiled into an executable program on your operating system, execute the makejar script:
+(If you want latest (possibly unstable) version, you have to checkout from the ozvm Git repository and compile from there.)

-    cd <z88 project>/tools/ozvm
+To get OZvm compiled into an executable program on your operating system, execute the makejar script in your separate Git repo checkout:

     makejar.bat (or ./makejar.sh)

 This will create the z88.jar executable Java file in <Project Home>/bin.